 Bucksport, 15 minutes, has a good grocery store, a movie theater, restaurants, a pharmacy and a hardware, and is a pretty, historic village with a great riverfront walkway.

-Belfast, 20 minutes, is a happenin’ place for music, restaurants, festivals.
+Belfast, 20 minutes, is a more happenin’ place for music, restaurants, festivals, fun shopping.

 Acadia National Park is about an hour and 15 minutes away.